 Significant progress has been made towards the elimination of HCV across the UK (9-12).
 Improvements in testing, including the use of point-of-care testing (POCT) in hard-to-reach areas, and opt-out testing programmes in emergency departments along with accessible treatments such as direct-acting antivirals (DAAs) are key drivers in hepatitis C elimination efforts (13-17).
-These advancements if continued at the current rate, are predicted to achieve an 80% reduction in chronic HCV by 2030 compared to 2015 as the baseline (18,19).
-4.1 Hepatitis C Virus (HCV) Hepatitis C virus (HCV) is a blood-borne virus of the Flaviviridae family and a member of the Hepacivirus genus (20,22).
-It is a single strend positive served and a member of the Hepacivirus genus (20-22).
+These advancements, if continued at the current rate, are predicted to achieve an 80% reduction in chronic HCV by 2030 compared to 2015 as the baseline (18,19).

+4.1 Hepatitis C Virus (HCV)

+Hepatitis C virus (HCV) is a blood-borne virus of the Flaviviridae family and a member of the Hepacivirus genus (20-22).
 It is a single stranded, positive sense enveloped RNA virus with a genome of approximately 9600 bases (20).
-There are eight genotypes of HCV (1 to 8) to date, each with outtiple subtypes that are distributed worldwide (23-26).
-The most common geroypes in the UK are HCV genotypes 1 and 3 (27,28).
+There are eight genotypes of HCV (1 to 8) to date, each with multiple subtypes that are distributed worldwide (23-26).
+The most common genotypes in the UK are HCV genotypes 1 and 3 (27,28).